csci430-os/assg04/README.md

 2. Clone the repository using the SSH URL to your host file system in VSCode.
 Open up this folder in a Development Container to access and use the build system and development tools.
-4. Confirm that the project builds and runs, though no tests will be defined or run initially.
+4. Confirm that the project builds and runs tests, though tests will initially be failing in this assignment.
 If the project does not build on the first checkout, please inform the instructor.
-Confirm that you C++ Intellisense extension is working, and that your code is being formatted according to class style standards when files are saved.
+Confirm that your C++ Intellisense extension is working, and that your code is being formatted according to class style standards when files are saved.
 5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
 Also make